TheMeteoRain/quality-of-exile/README.md

 1. Press this keybind (in town)

 ### Trade Full Stack of Divination Cards
-Trade divination cards for items faster.
+Trade divination cards for items.

 How to use:
 1. Open divination card trade window